chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 if both peers have mutually authenticated and traffic between these peers is encrypted.

+## Server Responses

+When an RPC Call using one of these pseudo-flavors arrives via a connection-oriented transport, the RPC server MUST respond on the same connection using the same level of transport security guarantees.
+When an RPC Call arrives via a connectionless transport, the RPC server MUST respond using the level of transport security layer guarantees that the RPC Call's RPC auth flavor requires.
+If the server does not comply with the transport layer security guarantees that the client requested, the client MUST drop that RPC Reply without processing it.

 If an RPC client sends an RPC Call using one of these pseudo-flavors and the underlying transport does not provide the required additional security services as indicated above, the RPC server MUST reject the RPC Call and respond with a reply_stat of MSG_DENIED, a reject_stat of AUTH_ERR, and an auth_stat of AUTH_TOOWEAK.

-These pseudo-flavors can be used with any network transport service that provides cryptographically secure authentication or encyrption.

 # Channel Binding